Our School App Stay connected on the go...

 - Clear and comprehensive scheme of work in line with the National Curriculum.
 Teaching and Learning should show progression across all key stages within the strands of Science.

-- Knowledge Organisers Children have access to key language and meanings in order to understand and readily apply to their written, mathematical and verbal communication of their skills.
+- Through learning journeys Children have access to key language and meanings in order to understand and readily apply to their written, mathematical and verbal communication of their skills.

 - Children will access resources to acquire learning through Science equipment, digital technology, practical experiences and school enhancement experiences.
 Children will use a range of secondary resources to develop their knowledge and understanding that is integral to their learning.